 There is indeed empirical evidence suggesting that tax ethics - defined here as one's belief that there is a moral imperative that one should be honest in one's tax dealings - are related to taxpaying behaviour.
-However, most of the evidence stems from survey studies and is only of correlational nature (e.g., Grasmick & Bursick, 1990; Reckers, Sanders, & Roark, 1994; Sheffrin & Triest, 1992).
+However, most of the evidence stems from survey studies and is only of correlational nature (for example, Grasmick & Bursick, 1990; Reckers, Sanders, & Roark, 1994; Sheffrin & Triest, 1992).
 It is therefore not clear from these studies whether tax ethics do causally affect taxpaying decisions, or whether they are mere justifications and neutralisations for otherwise self-interested, extrinsically motivated behaviour (see Thurman, St. John, & Riggs, 1984).
-The same is true for social norms which have usually been studied as the perceived prevalence or acceptance of tax evasion among a reference group (e.g., DeJuan, Lasheras, & Mayo, 1994; Porcano, 1988; Webley, Cole, & Eidjar, 2001); or as naturally varying between different cultural or subcultural groups (e.g., Alm, Sanchez, & DeJuan, 1995).
-In either case, the evidence is only of a correlational nature and we do not know whether social norms causally affect one's taxpaying behaviour or whether social norms are constructed so as to explain and justify the behaviour.
+The same is true for social norms which have usually been studied as the perceived prevalence or acceptance of tax evasion among a reference group (for example, DeJuan, Lasheras, & Mayo, 1994; Porcano, 1988; Webley, Cole, &